timescale/docs/mst/security.md

 `0.0.0.0/0` which is actually wide-open.

 <highlight type="warning">
-This wide-open setting simplifies getting started since it will accept incoming traffic from all sources, but you will absolutely want to narrow this range.
+This wide-open setting simplifies getting started since it accepts incoming traffic from all sources, but you absolutely want to narrow this range.
 </highlight>

 If you are curious about how to interpret this [Classless Inter-Domain Routing][cidr-wiki] (CIDR) syntax,